gitter-badger/weeveOS/README.md

 ### Non-linux-based OS (MacOS, Windows)

 In case you want to try out our demonstrator on a non-linux-based machine you need to use a linux-based virtual machine.
 We recommend using our <a href="http://dev.weeve.network/dl/weeve-vm.ova" target="_blank">weeve VM</a> to make sure you can use all of our core features.
 It comes with all dependecies, to make sure that you can get started immediately!
+(The root password is *weeve*).

 ### Linux-based OS